nginxinc/nginx-basics-workshops/lab5/readme.md

 1. Open a browser and test access to your dashboard: [http://localhost:9000/dashboard.html](http://localhost:9000/dashboard.html).

    It should look something like below screenshot.
-   (Note: After screenshot, highlight and explain zone and http upstream task)
+   (Note: After screenshot, highlight and explain zone and http upstream task - 3 screenshot - server, upstreams and workers)